Eating ’nduja for the first time always counts as a significant experience. I pretty much guarantee you’ll remember it.

-Chicago’s Antonio Fiasche is a fifth generation 'nduja maker whose grandfather still lives in Calabria, Italy, not far from 'nduja’s hometown Spilinga.
-Tony uses only pork from sustainably raised old-school Berkshire hogs, a proprietary blend of five different chiles, and ages his 'nduja for months.
+Antonio Fiasche is a fifth generation ’nduja maker whose grandfather still lives in Calabria, Italy, not far from ’nduja’s hometown Spilinga.
+Tony and his team at Tempesta Salumeria in Chicago use only pork from sustainably raised old-school Berkshire hogs, a proprietary blend of five different chiles, and ages his ’nduja for months.

 What to do with it?
 Just about anything.
 Spread it on toast or a burger.
 Mix it into tomato sauce or scrambled eggs.
 Eat it with crackers, cheese, and pickles.
 Cut it with some ricotta and make a sauce.